PERMANENT MAGNET MOTORS: SECURING THE INSTALLATION, REDUCING ELECTRICAL CONSUMPTION & MAINTENANCE COSTS

 Report

 The transmission components from the motors to the fan (belts and reducer) require increased vigilance for the proper cooling of a process, in particular if they are placed in the flow of humid air.
-The elimination of these critical components eliminates maintenance costs and operations while securing the reliability of the equipment.
+Thus, the elimination of these critical components eliminates maintenance costs and operations while securing the reliability of the equipment.

 Solution